mars-sim/mars-sim/README.md

 # Introduction
-*The Mars Simulation Project* is a Java-based [open source](https://opensource.dev/) project that simulates daily activities of the first generation of settlers on Mars with a higher fidelity of modeling and simulation details than a typical PC strategy game.
+*The Mars Simulation Project* is a Java-based [open source](https://opensource.dev/) project that simulates mission operations and activities of initial settlers on Mars with a higher fidelity of modeling and simulation details than a classic PC game of its genre.

 ## Simulation
 mars-sim is designed to be a **general purpose** simulator depicting the early development of human settlements on Mars.